Last updated on September 17, 2023

 Split the back checkers (24/23) and bring one checker down from the midpoint (13/9).
 Alternatively, if you wish to gamble, slotting your 5-point (6/5) and bringing one down (13/9) is another option.

 There are a number of reasonable rolls to consider for a 4-3, however, we will just look at the best based on the results of a computerised rollout.
-The (13/10,13/9) brings down two builder blots that can be used to form points further along the board on subsequent rolls.
+The (24/21,13/9) splits the back checkers and brings down a builder that can be used to form points further along the board on subsequent rolls.